How to compile and install the latest version of Cinnamon

 Cinnamon has become one of the best alternatives to Gnome Shell, due to the fact that it returns us the traditional arrangement of the Desktop elements, which with the new versions of Gnome they have been lost.

-This article I have rescued from the site of the LinuxMint Community, since it can help us to compile the latest version of Cinnamon which is available in Github, as long as we have a little time or suffer from acute versionitis. 😀
+This article I have rescued from the site of the LinuxMint Community, since it can help us to compile the latest version of Cinnamon which is available in Github, whenever we have a little time or suffer from acute versionitis. 

 Add APT repositories